Benefits Open Enrollment Until June 15, 2020

 Per your existing Collective Bargaining Agreement, if you wish to enroll in the Horizon BCBSNJ Direct Access 10 plan, you can do so by paying the Chapter78 contribution on the Direct Access 15 plan and 100% of the premium cost differential between the Direct Access 10 and Direct Access 15 plans.
 See the attached form for information and instructions.

 Add / Remove Dependents

-During Open Enrollment, you can enroll an eligible dependent if you failed to do so within the initial 31-day window.
+During Open Enrollment, you can newly enroll an eligible dependent if you failed to do so within the initial enrollment window.
 For instance, you can enroll a new spouse or your dependent child who is eligible for coverage under the District plan (e.g., your child under age 26 without health coverage).
-Likewise, if your dependent child no longer needs District health coverage or has ‘aged out’ of the plan, or if you need to disenroll a spouse from whom you are now divorced, now is the time--while you should notify Human Resources within 60 days of such events, you can also do so now during Open Enrollment.
+Likewise, if your dependent child no longer needs District health coverage or has ‘aged out’ of the plan, or if you need to disenroll a spouse from whom you are now divorced, now is the time.
+While you should notify Human Resources at the time such events occur, you can do so during Open Enrollment.